Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

+As a second class of examples, we now study blow-up for Hamiltonian systems in the complex plane, with polynomial Hamilton functions $H$.
+Again, we aim for minimal blow-up loops and their real-time blow-up stars; see definitions \ref{defloop} and \ref{defstar}.
+We discuss the second order pendulum equation, in section \ref{Hampen}, and $(m+1)$-homogeneous Hamiltonians, in section \ref{Hamm}, as extreme cases.
+Hamiltonian cases, however, defy our standard approach by ``linearization at infinity'', from section \ref{B}.
+Instead, section \ref{Hamalg} discusses foliations into leafs $\fL$, alias energy surfaces $\{H\!=\!c\}$ or algebraic curves, in the projective coordinates of sections \ref{Fol}, \ref{Hamhom}.
+Similarly to section \ref{PoiMas} in spirit, but not in technical detail, minimal blow-up loops and blow-up stars will then result from closure $\fL\subset\cR$ as a Riemann surface which is branched over an equilibrium ``at infinity''.
+See theorems \ref{thmuvwp} and \ref{thmHm}.

-By \eqref{omega}\,--\,\eqref{ODEH}, Hamiltonian vector fields $(f,g)$ with Hamiltonian function $H$ and standard symplectic form $\Omega=dx\wedge dy$ are defined by exactness $\omega=dH$ of the associated Pfaffian foliation $\omega=0$.
-As a consequence, any \emph{Hamiltonian level surface}, or \emph{energy surface}, $H=H(x,y)=c\in\C$ is invariant under the flow of ODE \eqref{ODEH} in complex time $t$.
-In other words, any leaf $\fL$ of the complex foliation $\omega=0$ is a connected component of some energy surface, with the critical points of $H$ removed.
-Suppose $c$ is a regular value of $H$, i.e.\ $\mathrm{grad}\,H(x,y)\neq0$ on $\{H=c\}$.
-Then any leaf $\fL\subseteq\{H=c\}$ is a connected complex 1-manifold, i.e.\ a Riemann surface $\fL=\cR$.
+We recall that Hamiltonian vector fields $(f,g)$ with respect to the standard symplectic form $\Omega=dx\wedge dy$ are defined by exactness $\omega\!=\!dH$ of the associated Pfaffian foliation $\omega\!=\!0$.
+See \eqref{omega}-\eqref{ODEH}.
+As a consequence, any \emph{Hamiltonian level surface}, or \emph{energy surface}, $H=H(x,y)=c\in\C$ is invariant under the flow of ODE \eqref{ODEH}, in complex time $t$.
+In other words, any leaf $\fL$ of the complex foliation $\omega\!=\!0$ is a connected component of some energy surface $\{H\!=\!c\}$, with the critical points of $H$ removed.
+Suppose $c$ is a regular value of $H$, i.e.\ $\mathrm{grad}\,H(x,y)\neq0$ on $\{H\!=\!c\}$.
+Then any leaf $\fL\subseteq\{H\!=\!c\}$ is a connected complex 1-manifold. i.e.\ a Riemann surface $\fL=\cR$.
+In blow-up, however, our main interest are critical points of $H$ ``at infinity''.